Historical Fiction Imbued with the Uncanny:

 Editors' Choice: Historical Novels Review

-Reviews: Historical Novels Review; Library Journal; Booklist; Foreword Reviews, Interminable Rambling
+Reviews: Historical Novels Review; Library Journal; Booklist; Foreword Reviews, The Adroit Journal, Interminable Rambling

 Advance coverage: 10 Most Anticipated Books By Women Of Color To Read In 2018 (Watch Jaro); 20 Books by Women to Look for in 2018 (She Geeks Out); 25 Fiction Books You Must Read in 2018 (Bitch Media); Adult Fiction and Nonfiction Read-Along Book Pairings (Book Riot); Books by Women of Color to Read in 2018 (Electric Literature); Most-Anticipated Books for February (The Millions); These New and Upcoming Books by Black Authors Will Give You Life in These Perilous Times (The Root)